-A public inquiry will be held from 19 June 2018 to decide whether INEOS should be granted planning permission for the development.
-The the final decision will be taken by a planning inspector on behalf of the Government.
-The inquiry will be held at the Assembly Rooms in the Market Hall, Chesterfield, on Soresby Street.
+A public inquiry was held at Chesterfield's Assembly Rooms on 19 June 2018 to decide whether INEOS should be granted planning permission for the development.
+The final decision will be taken by a planning inspector on behalf of the government.
+We are awaiting the inspector's decision.

-> View a map of the proposed drilling site.
+View a map of the proposed drilling site.

 We decided an environmental impact assessment was not needed for proposals by INEOS for the development at Bramleymoor Lane .

 INEOS submitted its planning application.
 We held two public consultations about the proposals over the following months.